 The First World War (1914–1918) was one of the most significant events of the 20th century and had a seismic impact on New Zealand society.
 The legacy of the war, the growing attendance at Anzac Day ceremonies in New Zealand, and the steady increase in the number of visitors to battlefields in Turkey and Europe demonstrate a continuing interest in its significance.

 The New Zealand Government has developed WW100 New Zealand (external link), an official programme to mark the First World War Centenary from 2014 to 2018.
-The programme is led by the Minister for Arts, Culture and Heritage, Hon.
-Maggie Barry.
+The programme is led by the Ministry for Arts, Culture and Heritage,.